 Color your image.

 Add some shadows to give a better look to your illustration.
-You've just created a nice goaltender in this easy step-by-step drawing lesson!
-Remember to practice often and enjoy!
+You've just created a nice goaltender in this easy step-by-step drawing lesson.
+More cool athletes from this site are available below.
+Remember to practice often and enjoy. :)